The Peculiar Relationship Between Arrays and Pointers

 Keyword

-In the past, this writing method was widely used because it was faster.
+In the past, this method was widely used because it was faster.

-The following program is an example of rewriting the previous program in this manner.
+The following program is an example of rewriting the previous program in this style.

 #include <stdio.h>